nyreehinton/content-ops-starter/content/pages/blog/the-central-hypothesis.md

 ---
 Well......what's an odometer?

-The central hypothesis of this investigation is that Tesla does not use traditional methods of odometer tracking. **Traditional** odometers work like bicycle speedometers - count wheel rotations, multiply by circumference.
+The central hypothesis of this report is that the distance traveled displayed on Tesla's MCU screen does not use traditional methods of odometer tracking. **Traditional** odometers work like bicycle speedometers - count wheel rotations, multiply by circumference.
 One revolution = fixed distance.
 SAE J218 standards ensure ±2% accuracy through this physical method.

 ![](/images/IMG_1270.jpeg)